 In the prior year, the discount rate used by the actuaries to calculate the employee benefits, was also used to calculate the provision for the rehabilitation of landfill sites.
 The actuarial discount rate is a weighted average discount rate that takes into account long-term and short-term government bond rates.
-However, as most of the sites were nearing their rehabilitation date, it was considered more appropriate to use a short-term bond rate than the weighted average discount rate.
-The change in the discount rate resulted that both the provision and related assets were understated by R7 483 678.
+However, as most of the sites were nearing their rehabilitation date, it was considered more appropriate to use a short-term bond rate than the weighted average discount rate resulted that both the provision and related assets were understated by R7 483 678.